-|2017||16 Apr||Sun||Orthodox Easter Sunday|
+|19 Apr||Sun||Orthodox Easter Sunday|

 |17 Apr||Mon||Orthodox Easter Monday|

-|2018||8 Apr||Sun||Orthodox Easter Sunday|
+|5 May||Sun||Orthodox Easter Sunday|

-|9 Apr||Mon||Orthodox Easter Monday|
+|6 May||Mon||Orthodox Easter Monday|

+In Romania, both Orthodox Easter Day and Orthodox Easter Monday are public holidays.
 Orthodox Easter is followed in 23 other countries besides Romania, including Russia, Greece, and the neighbouring states of Ukraine and Bulgaria.
 In all, about 250 million people celebrate Orthodox Easter every year all around the world.

 Orthodox churches in Romania use special liturgies during their Easter services, which are held all across the country.
 Families also gather together at home to feast and enjoy each other’s company.
 Easter dinner will typically include a spit-roasted, herb-spiced lamb as the main course, red Easter eggs, and various vegetable sides.
 You may also encounter “drob,” a mixture of lamb innards, vegetables, and spices.

-Eggs are decorated very ornately in Romania, exquisite patterns being created by applying then melting off wax or by etching them on with a pin or needle.
+Easter eggs are decorated very ornately in Romania, exquisite patterns being created by applying then melting off wax or by etching them on with a pin or needle.
 Red eggs, meant to symbolise the shed blood of Christ, are most common, but you will also commonly see yellow, green, blue, and black dyed eggs.
 Popular patterns include crosses, leaves, animals, and an eerie scene called “Lost Path,” which has lost souls walking on to Judgment Day.

 Romanians sometimes knock Easter eggs together, in the belief that doing so ensure you will meet the owner of the other egg in the afterlife.
 They also keep candles used during Easter mass, considering them a symbol of divine protection.

 One special symbol of Easter to Romanians is a banner that bears both a cross and a lamb on it.
-This is meant to remind them of Christ, the Lamb of God, who died and rose again to do away with the sins of many.
+This is meant to remind them of Christ, the Lamb of God, who Christians believe died and rose again to do away with the sins of many.
 You may well see this banner in homes or even on public display during the Easter season in Romania.